2018ik/2018ik.github.io/_wiki/morning_revival.markdown

 \- Psa.
 5:3

 Our morning time should not just be in our thoughts; it is not a mental exercise.
 We need to open our mouths audibly, whether by whisper or a ringing shout.
 The Lord will *hear* the psalmist's voice.
+Futhermore, the Lord is rich to all who call upon His name (Rom.
+8:10); to enjoy the Lord's riches subjectively, one simply needs to call His name.

 ### Less Doing